Expert Consulted by: Jo Smith

 What are the developmental milestones for 7-month-old babies?

-At 7-months-old your baby's brain is busy developing and learning new skills.
-Physically your baby is likely to be able to sit up on their own now, without needing support.
-Your baby should now be able to support their body weight in a standing position, when they are helped to do so by an adult.
-They may also be showing signs of starting to crawl.
-You may notice that get on their hands and feet and begin to rock back and forth as they get ready to crawl.
-However, not all babies crawl, some scoot forwards and backwards, others drag themselves in a commando-style crawl.
+• They may also be showing signs of starting to crawl.
+You may notice that they get on their hands and feet and begin to rock back and forth as they get ready to crawl.
+However, some may scoot forwards and backwards, others drag themselves in a commando-style crawl.
 Some babies even skip crawling completely and start to pull themselves up in a standing position.

-Your baby is no doubt very interested in any object they can get their hands on and you might spot them passing things from one hand to another.
-They will also want to explore objects by putting them in their mouths, so now's the time to start putting things you don't want them to grab up high.
-Be careful as at 7-month-old babies should also be able to find partially hidden objects.
+• You might spot them passing things from one hand to another.
+They will also want to explore objects by putting them in their mouths, so now's the time to start baby proofing and put things you don't want them to grab up high.
+Be careful, as 7-month-old babies should also be able to find partially hidden objects..

-You may have just started weaning onto solid foods, it's completely normal if your baby doesn't appear to 'eating' solids yet, they may just be enjoying feeling of the different textures of fruits and vegetables in their mouth or hands and using their tongues to taste new and exciting flavours.
-If this is case remember that breastmilk or formula should be the main source of food for your baby until they are at least one-years-old.
+• You may have started weaning onto solid foods.
+It's completely normal if your baby doesn't appear to be 'eating' solids yet.
+They may just be enjoying the feeling of the different textures of fruits and vegetables in their mouths or hands and using their tongues to taste new and exciting flavours.
+If this is the case, remember that breastmilk or formula should be the main food source for your baby until they are at least one year old.

-Emotionally and socially your baby will now be able to make a variety of sounds that show both positive and negative emotions and may well react to the emotions of other people.
+• Emotionally and socially, your baby will now be able to make various sounds that show both positive and negative emotions and may well react to other people's emotions.
+Early language skills are developing now so your baby may start making vowel sounds, start babbling, recognise and respond to their own name, and recognise common words like 'Mama' and 'Dada'.

 What activities can I do with a 7-month-old?

-If there's one thing that babies love, it's pulling out every wipe in a pack in baby wipes.
+Make a surprise box: If there's one thing that babies love, it's pulling out every wipe in a pack of baby wipes.
 One way to recreate this and save your wipes is to fill an empty tissue box with thin pieces of material like silk scarves, clean cloths or muslins.

-Another fun game to help encourage crawling is to pop your baby on their tummy and place a toy just out of reach.
-Not only will this help strength and work their tummy muscles but it gives them a great problem to try and solve.
+Reach for the toy: Another fun game to help encourage crawling is to pop your baby on their tummy and place a toy just out of reach.
+Not only will this help strengthen and work their tummy muscles, but it also gives them a great problem to try and solve.

-Get your pots and pans out and a few wooden utensils and let your baby experiment with all the different sounds they can make.
+Get noisy: Get your pots and pans out and a few wooden utensils, and let your baby experiment with all the different sounds they can make.

-Lay out a variety of different textures for them explore with their hands such as a tin foil blanket, scrunched up paper and foam sponges.
+Sensory fun: Lay out a variety of different textures for them to explore with their hands, such as a tin foil blanket, scrunched up paper and foam sponges.

-Founder of Jo So Sleepy Jo Smith, is a certified sleep coach and a proud mum of three wonderful girls.
+Jo Smith, is founder of Jo So Sleepy, a certified sleep coach and a proud mum of three girls.
 Her journey into sleep coaching began from her own experience as a sleep-deprived mother, navigating the challenges of sleepless nights and the quest for restful sleep.
 After using a sleep coach herself, which she found to be life-changing, she recognised the profound impact that proper sleep support can have on families.